DCC-EX/dcc-ex.github.io/docs/ex-turntable/ex-turntable/ex-turntable.rst

 Time to assemble
 ================

-Now that you have a general overview of Turntable-EX's features and capabilities, click the "next" button to get started on assembly.
+Now that you have a general overview of EX-Turntable's features and capabilities, click the "next" button to get started on assembly.